 Want to go on a private Selichot tour in Jerusalem?

-I’m a certified tour guide and would love to take you on a Selichot tour in Jerusalem near midnight.
-Contact me at email@example.com for more information.
+I’m a certified tour guide and would love to take you on a private Selichot tour in Jerusalem near midnight.
+For more information, contact me at firstname.lastname@example.org.

 Selichot in Safed